avidnerd/digital-garden/content/US History II/Chapter 27.md

 #### **TR:  Brandisher of the Big Stick**

 In September **1901**, President McKinley was **assassinated**.
 Theodore Roosevelt took over the presidency.

+* military and naval preparedness (speak softly and carry a big stick)

 Roosevelt felt that the president should lead, boldly.
 He had no real respect for the checks and balances system among the 3 branches of government.
 He felt that he may take any action in the general interest of the public that is not specifically forbidden by the Constitution.